What is Curing of Concrete?

 2. Use of Curing Compounds (Membrane Method).

 This may be broadly described as the chemical method of curing of concrete.

 In this method, some suitable chemical compounds dissolved in solvents are sprayed over the fresh concrete to be cured.

 The solvent evaporates, leaving behind a thin film of the chemical compound spread over the concrete surface.

-Thus, if sufficient quantity of water has already been added at the time of preparation of concrete, it will hydrate and set and harden satisfactorily without much additional water.
+Thus, if a sufficient quantity of water has already been added at the time of preparation of concrete, it will hydrate and set and harden satisfactorily without much additional water.

 The thick film of chemical compound starts peeling off after some time (2-4 weeks) leaving behind the properly cured concrete.
 Most curing compounds consist of different types of resins.

 A major disadvantage of this method of curing of concrete is that continuous concreting is not possible.

 The cured surface will not make a firm band with the new layer or thickness unless it is completely peeled off or removed from it.